Contact me

 Prior to working in private practice I worked at the University of Surrey on the clinical psychology doctoral training programme, where I led on CBT and digital mental health.
 Before that I worked in the UK National Health Service (NHS) in a neurobehavioural service with adults with ADHD and Tourettes syndrome; in a general hospital delivering individual and group psychological therapy to people with long term conditions such as chronic pain; and in a hospital occupational health department helping hospital staff experiencing work-related stress and depression.
 My first post after qualifying was in an Improving Access to Psychological Therapies primary care mental health team where I delivered individual CBT to individuals experiencing depression and anxiety disorders such as Post-traumatic Stress Disorder (PTSD), generalised anxiety disorder (GAD), health anxiety, Obsessive Compulsive Disorder (OCD), specific phobias, social anxiety, low mood / depression and agoraphobia and panic disorder.

 My interest in developing the skills of others began during my first career as a teacher.
 I worked as an English as a Foreign Language (TEFL) teacher and then as a class teacher in primary schools.
 During my 10 years in education I worked in both the UK and Spain, in private international schools and state schools.
 I was born in the US, but came to the UK when I was three.
 I returned to live and work in the US for a few years in my 20s, and then in my 30s lived in Spain.
 In my 50s I moved to France.
 My experience of living abroad helps me work with ex-pats who may be having difficulties adjusting to a new home in a foreign country.
-I now live between Worthing, UK and Normandy, France with my husband who is a musician and clinical psychologist.
+I now live between Chichester, UK and my sailboat, currently travelling around the UK and Europe with my husband who is a musician and clinical psychologist.

 Qualifications and professional registration